GIZA PYRAMID AND TEMPLE CONSTRUCTION

 [The foregoing is just one of the subjects tackled in Seamus' new book, Building Egyptian Pyramids – Achieving the Impossible.
 It is described as follows: "This is a book, not only about moving heavy blocks of stone, but a systematic and detailed description of every aspect of pyramid building, which enabled the Ancient Egyptians to create their monuments.
 All the most massive are here, including the Great Pyramid.
 The author describes how the builders might have discovered and then employed, what he calls the Virtual Apex and Virtual Centrepoint methods, to accurately form each pyramid’s unique shape, using simple but effective geometry.
 In solving the problem of materials delivery, he has conceived and designed an original platform and ramp system.
 This enabled the stone blocks to be routinely delivered to all parts of a pyramid, including the external casing and continue with the same low gradient, all the way to the apex." - IL]

-24 Mar 2004Link to Jean-Pierre and Henri Houdin's superb web site in which they discuss their theory that the Great Pyramid was constructed using a combination of a) a relatively small, straight external ramp, rising to only one third height b) an internal spiral ramp that ran just inside the external face more or less to the top, with niched landings opening onto the outside at each corner connected by external wooden walkways c) wooden lifting machines at the very top d) two temporary internal pyramids to erect the Queens and then Kings/Relieving Chambers and their roofs and e) counterweights running on wooden frames in the Ascending Passage and then Grand Gallery to lift the largest blocks; this would appear to be a highly efficient combination that allowed the bulk of the external ramp material to be reused in the construction of the higher levels.
+24 Mar 2004Link to Jean-Pierre and Henri Houdin's superb website in which they discuss their theory that the Great Pyramid was constructed using a combination of a) a relatively small, straight external ramp, rising to only one third height b) an internal spiral ramp that ran just inside the external face more or less to the top, with niched landings opening onto the outside at each corner connected by external wooden walkways c) wooden lifting machines at the very top d) two temporary internal pyramids to erect the Queens and then Kings/Relieving Chambers and their roofs and e) counterweights running on wooden frames in the Ascending Passage and then Grand Gallery to lift the largest blocks; this would appear to be a highly efficient combination that allowed the bulk of the external ramp material to be reused in the construction of the higher levels.
+[NB This website no longer exist and hasn't been replaced, so see new link added in 2020 below.]

 2 Oct 2007Link to paper written by Mike Molyneaux in which he describes small-scale experimentation to support a number of innovative theories about pyramid construction, including: The use of battering rams to create acoustic energy for quarrying, shifting and positioning stones.
 The use of counter-ramps with counter-weight principles for hauling massive stones uphill.
 The use of overlapping planks and rollers to create an auto-aligning, auto-braking system for the ramps.
 The use of leveraging towers with counter-weights for lifting stones out of a quarry and onto rollers.
 Submerging large stones in watery mud for transporting them down rivers or along canals.
 Partially completed courses of the pyramid forming a spiral staircase to support a ramp to the inner chambers.